 For bike advocacy information and issues in Richmond, check out Bike Walk RVA.
 For an introduction to our city’s bike culture, check out BreakawayRVA.
 For more information regarding cycling through the city, check out our bike resources and downtown transportation options here.

 The James River drops 105 feet in elevation between Bosher’s Dam at Richmond’s western edge to where the tides begin at Mayo’s Bridge.
 This seven miles — the Falls of the James — is home to America’s best urban whitewater.
 From Bosher’s Dam to Reedy Creek, the rapids are mostly Class I and II.
 Below Reedy Creek, the downtown Richmond rapids challenge even experienced boaters with narrow runs through Class III and IV water.

 City Boat Landings and Launch Areas:

-For those looking for fun ways to beat the heat of Richmond summers, the fall line of downtown’s James River includes rocks, rapids, meadows and forests making for an area of unspoiled natural beauty — a wilderness in the heart of the city — that can be enjoyed by tubing and rafting.
+For those looking for fun ways to beat the heat of summer in Richmond, the fall line of downtown’s James River includes rocks, rapids, meadows and forests making for an area of unspoiled natural beauty — a wilderness in the heart of the city — that can be enjoyed by tubing and rafting.

 The James River in downtown Richmond is a great place to fish.
 The Fall Line creates different fishing environments ranging from flat water to rapids with lots of deep pools.
 You’ll find a variety of catfish, bass, sunfish, gar, carp, shad and herring.
 Recently, sturgeons have returned to the river.